Ado-Odo: Monarch

-The traditional ruler, or Oba, of Ado-Odo is referred to as the Oba of Ado and Olofin Adimula Oodua of Ado-Odo; the stool is vacant after the demise of His Imperial Majesty Oba Abdul-Lateef Adeniran Akanni Ojikutujoye I who joined his ancestors on the 7th of January, 2022, when he died.
+The traditional ruler, or Oba, of Ado-Odo is referred to as the Oba of Ado and Olofin Adimula Oodua of Ado-Odo; His Imperial Majesty, Oba Olusola Idris Osolo Otenibotemole II, is the current Olofin, succeeding His Imperial Majesty, Late Oba Abdul-Lateef Adeniran Akanni Ojikutujoye I who reigned from (2 May 2009 to 7 January 2022).

 In 1889, the colonial authorities recognized River Ado and the name of the Kingdom remains till date.

 During the reign of Oba Ogabi Akapo, the Oba of Ado served as Vice President Western House of Chiefs, and later as Permanent Chairman, Ogun State Council of Obas for Egbado Traditional Council – following the creation of Ogun State in 1976 – and held the office until his demise in 1989, shortly after the creation of Ado Odo/Ota Local Government Area.

 Boundaries

 From the time of its founding, Ado was a dispersal point for the Aworis and other communities now dwelling in various parts of Lagos State.
 Notable in this regard, according to tradition, is the migration of Prince Ota Onitire to the Lagos area, following a directive by Olofin of Ado for him to establish his dominion in Itire-Lagos.
 Thus, the installation rites for the paramount ruler, Onitire, of Itire-Lagos take place in Itire (Ado) in Ere Ward, where his subjects have called for the resuscitation of its Oba-ship stool by the Ogun State Government.

 The people of Iworo, like their counterparts of Ojo, Ilado, Ale, Erikiti, Jarun, Ilogbo, Iragbo, and Ibreko ancestry, all migrated from Ado.

 Historical evidence affirms that Ado, to a greater extent, controlled her trade routes along Badagry and indeed exercised traditional political authority over adjoining the villages of Igbo Eji, Ikoga-Zebbe, Ikoga Ile, Bandu, Potta, and Igborosun; all were excised from it in 1976 and merged with Lagos State.
 Ado also shares boundaries with Ilobi at the extreme end of Oke-Ogbun (now called Owode) a fast-developing nodal town whose dwellers are either of Egbado (Yewa) or Awori extraction, having their roots in Ado.
 Similarly, it shares boundaries with Ilase in present-day Oke-Odan, which came into existence like Ajilete as “refugee camps” for victims of war-ravaged communities in the heyday of the Egba Dahomean military campaigns of the last century.
 Other communities that were hitherto part of Adoland include Ijako, Owo, Ishagbo Oke, Ishgbo Isale, and Iranje.
 The Igboro ruling house in Ado and other landed gentry own sizable farmlands in these communities – formerly in Ado-Odo/Igbesa district – until they were merged with Ifekowajo Local Government Area in 1982 and lately with Egbado South Local Government Area.
 There is also evidence that Ado boundaries with its sister town Ota were at one time located in Ota territory but were later re-adjusted for administrative convenience.